Hikers looking over the Pacific ocean from cliffs in California

 5. Higher Education Is Top Notch

-The University of California at Berkeley is tied for 20th with the University of California Los Angeles, and just a few spots down is UCLA rival the University of Southern California (also in Los Angeles), which holds position as the 25th best university in the country.
+The University of California at Berkeley is tied for 20th with the University of California Los Angeles, and just a few spots down is UCLA rival University of Southern California (also in Los Angeles), which holds position as the 25th best university in the country.
 Several other California state universities made the top 100 list, too.

 6. It Has One of The World’s Largest Economies

 Searching in San Francisco?
-We’ve got a rundown on the Best Neighborhoods in San Fran, to make sure you’ve got the skinny on where to live in the city. |
+We’ve got a rundown on the Best Neighborhoods in San Fran, to make sure you’ve got the skinny on where to live in the city.

-7. The Job Market Is on Fire
+7. The Job Market Is Ripe With Opportunity

-8. There are Top-Ranked Sports Teams
+8. There Are Top-Ranked Sports Teams

 Californians may find fame on the streets of Hollywood, but the state’s sports teams also bring a lot of notoriety to the table — both at the college and professional levels.
 San Francisco 49’ers, San Francisco Giants, L.A.
-Lakers, Los Angeles Rams, and L.A.
+Lakers, L.A.
+Clippers, L.A.
+Rams, and L.A.
 Dodgers are some of the most recognizable names in pro sports, while UCLA’s Bruins and USC’s Trojans are top college football teams.
 Just be prepared to go hard or not at all when it comes to sports in California.
 Californians take their sports seriously, and fans have been known to get a little bent out of shape against rival teams.

 9. It’s a Four-Season State